iamrkcheers/rating-app/README.md

 # Rating-App
-MVC style rating app on AngularJS and Bootstrap.
+MVC style rating app on AngularJS and Bootstrap.</br>
+Utilises the CRUD feature in Angular.</br>
+In progress ..